Dimensional improvements of the logarithmic Sobolev, Talagrand and Brascamp-Lieb inequalities: Introduction

-In section~\ref{sec-dim-log-sobolev}, we propose a method based on the Borell-Brascamp-Lieb inequality to get dimensional logarithmic Sobolev inequalities in the spirit of the works~\cite{BL00,BL09} by S. Bobkov and M. Ledoux.
+In Section~\ref{sec-dim-log-sobolev}, we propose a method based on the Borell-Brascamp-Lieb inequality to get dimensional logarithmic Sobolev inequalities in the spirit of the works~\cite{BL00,BL09} by S. Bobkov and M. Ledoux.
 The method is based on a general convexity inequality given in Theorem~\ref{thm-super-etoile}.
+For instance, in Corollary~\ref{coro-lsbe} we shall prove the following : If $\He{V}\geq R\,{\rm Id}_n$ with $R>0$, then

+for any $s>0$ and any function $f$ such that $\int f^2d\mu=1$.
+This improves upon the classical logarithmic Sobolev inequality~\eqref{LS} under the Bakry-\'Emery condition, which is recovered for $s=1$.